-Strawberries are a great plant to grow because they remind so many people of growing up at home.
-Under the right growing conditions, strawberries will produce fruit that can become a staple for the warmer months of the year.
+Under the right growing conditions, strawberries can produce fruit that’ll become a staple for the warmer months of the year.

-In fact, if you have around twenty-five thriving strawberry plants, you can have fruit for an entire family without any problem.
+In terms of quantity, if you have around twenty-five thriving strawberry plants, you can have fruit for an entire family without any problem.

 Why Do the Leaves Turn Brown and What Can You Do?

-If you’ve planted strawberries and they seem to have been doing well, leaves that are turning brown are an indication that something is not right.
-As with all other plants, strawberry plants need the right conditions to thrive in.
-Identifying why your leaves are yellowing or browning will also provide you with the best way to treat the root cause of the problem.
+Identifying why your leaves are yellowing or browning will provide you with the best way to treat the root cause of the problem.